cloudnativetrainings/trainings/kkp_fundamentals/09_oauth/README.md

 ### Create OAuth Consent Screen

 Visit https://console.cloud.google.com/apis/credentials/consent and create an OAuth Consent Screen.
-In the Tab `OAuth Consent Screen` fill in
+In the Tab `OAuth Consent Screen` choose `External` and fill in
 * `App name`
 * `User support email`
 * Add the `Authorized Domain` with the domain `loodse.training`